flokoe/website/content/posts/create-an-app-logo-without-design-skills-using-claudes-svg-artifacts/index.md

 There was just one last thing that bothered me.
 The 3D effect at the bottom was difficult to see.
-So I asked the AI to make it thicker and darker and this worked flawlessly.
+So I asked the AI to make it thicker and darker and it worked flawlessly.

 {{< gallery "Make the 3D effect at the bottom darker and thicker." >}}
 rework-3d-effect.webp|Make the 3D effect at the bottom darker and thicker.
 {{< /gallery >}}

-So what are the learnings for this?

-- simple and small projects
-- if yyuo got design docs/guideliens us them as context
-- dont extepc one shots
-- dont expect perfect/final version, dont be afraid to bastel manually
-- do not hang up on lettgin the ai do it

-- first learning, if you have design material, examples etc give it
-- This is the second learning, one shots are problably not what i want

-For this looked good enoigh.
+Within a few minutes, I got an app logo that I am pretty happy with.
 Sure, is it the best and most recognizable logo?
-No
+No.
+Also, no. Could they do it faster?
+Probably.

-but for people like me, who work alone on our weekend project, how dont have the skill, or will to learn to do this, this is afeasabvle approch.
+But for people like me, who work alone on our weekend project and don't have the necessary skill set, it may prevent some frustration.

-In my specific case I needed a Logo for my GTK/adwaita application.

-so i coudl vorstellen for someone who actallly knows they are doing this for low to medium complex project this could speed up their work or not ymmv
+**So what are my learnings for this project?**

+- Keep it simple and small.
+- Use existing design guidelines and examples as context.
+- Do not expect the first version to be perfect.
+- If the AI fails, do not be afraid to fix things manually.
+- Do not waste your time trying to force the AI to create the perfect result.
+- Use intermediate results as a new base/context.